ticklemonster/kakuro.react/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Kakoru Puzzle Helper

-## Kakoru Puzzle Helper
+## WARNING! - This is a work in progress with lots to do!

 This app provides a simple web-based Kakuro puzzle that you can solve interactively.
 It is currently a work in progress, porting from a working plain-old-javascript implementation to React.js (mostly for my own edification).